tracyreed/profitwisesucks.com/README.md

 authorization or a business case for any of them.

 This is just a sampling.
 There is so much more crazy financial behavior in her [deposition](/Deposition of Trang Reed - Transcript - Full - VI[1][2][1].pdf){:target="_blank"}.

 You would be forgiven for thinking this should be an open and shut case, right?
 But I believe that her attorney knew that he could make such a huge complicated mess out of the tax matters thanks to Heistein's work that his client could freely tell the truth about her activities and even we could never afford to see the matter through to completion.

-Heistein's name was mentioned SO MANY TIMES throughout the matter and we aren't even done yet.
-We even had one particular deposition where I was called upon to testify in my capacity as the person most knowledgable in Copilotco tax matters and it was all about the taxes Heistein had prepared.
+Heistein's name was mentioned SO MANY TIMES throughout the matter We even had one particular deposition day where I was called upon to testify in my capacity as the person most knowledgable in Copilotco tax matters and it was all about the taxes Heistein had prepared.

+Feb 4 2022 deposition of Trang Reed the word “tax” appears 37 times.

+Mar 15 2022 deposition of Roderick Hamby the word “tax” appears 127 times.

+Mar 16 2022 deposition of Tracy Reed in his personal capacity the word “tax” appears 188 times and “Heistein” appears 37 times.

+Oct 31 2023 deposition of Tracy Reed as PMK of Copilotco the word “tax” appears 181 times and “Heistein” appears 168 times and "partnership" is mentioned 36 times.

 And when we finally did dismiss it because it was now far too complicated and expensive to possibly make it to the end, she turns around and sues us (Reed,